Here’s a personal branding forecast sure to intrigue you in the coming years:

 Personal branding is a chance for you to flex your creative muscles, so have fun with it as this is like playtime for grown adults!

-I have loads of other articles and free resources around this important topic, which I’ll be linking into this article in the coming weeks.
+I have loads of other articles and free resources around this important topic, which I’ll be linking to this article in the coming weeks.

 Get cracking today, and if you need help with this, then please email firstname.lastname@example.org